-The white grape probably comes from Italy However, the exact origin is not clear.
-The over 100 Synonyms testify to old age and the formerly wide distribution in Europe.
-The most important alphabetically grouped by country are Early White Malvasia ( Germany.
-Austria ); Agostego, Agostina, Agostinga, Aostenga, Bianca Capella, Bianca Capello, Bona in Ca, Lignenga, Luclienca Bianca, Luigese, Lugliatica Verde, Malvasia Belaia, Uva di Sant'Anna ( Italy ); Gustavia, Malvaziya Belaya ( Slovenia ); Jouanenc, Lignan Blanc, Madeleine Blanche, Petit Blanc ( France ); Golden Hamburg ( England ); Augustauer, Augustina, August grape, Bernarda, Early Leipzig, Yellow silk grape, Green silk grape, Seidentra grape ( Germany.
+The white grape variety probably comes from Italy, the exact origin is not known.
+The over 100 Synonyms testify to old age and the former widespread use in Europe.
+The most important, grouped alphabetically by country, are Early White Malvasia ( Germany.
+Austria ); Agostenga, Agostina, Agostinga, Aostenga, Bianca Capella, Bianca Capello, Bona in Ca, Lignenga, Luclienca Bianca, Luigese, Lugliatica Verde, Malvasia Belaia, Uva di Sant'Anna ( Italy ); Gustana, Malvaziya Belaya ( Slovenia ); Jouanenc, Lignan Blanc, Madeleine Blanche, Petit Blanc ( France ); Golden Hamburg ( England ); Augustauer, Augustina, Augusttraube, Bernarda, Early Leipzig, Yellow Silk Grape, Green Silk Grape, Silk Grape ( Germany.
 Austria ); Bernarda, Prié Blanc ( Switzerland ).
-The name derives from "Luglio" (July) and refers to early maturity.
+The name is derived from "Luglio" (July) and refers to early maturity.

 An early written mention in the Piedmont under the name Luglienchis dates from 1329.
-The French Ampelograph Victor Pulliat (1827-1896) she first described in 1888.
-In his opinion, it has already arrived in the 14th century from the north of Italy to France.
-From the university gardener Johann Butcher (1789-1852) she was in 1827 under the name Seidentraube and 1870 by the German Ampelographen Hermann Goethe (1837-1911) mentioned under the name yellow silk grape as a white wine variety.
-It was mainly used for centuries as table grape and Zierrebe frequently pergolas behaved.
+The French ampelographer Victor Pulliat (1827-1896) was first described in 1888.
+In his opinion, it came to France from the north of Italy in the 14th century.
+From the university gardener Johann Butcher (1789-1852) it became 1827 under the name silk grape and 1870 by the German ampelographer Hermann Goethe (1837-1911) mentioned under the name yellow silk grape as a white wine variety.
+It has been used mainly for centuries table grape and Zierrebe frequently on pergolas behaved.

-According to 2005 DNA analysis exists between Luglienca Bianca and the often confused with her Valais variety Prié a Parent-offspring relationship, Confusingly, however, DNA analyzes carried out in 2013 revealed that Luglienca Bianca is believed to be a natural cross between Bermestia Bianca x Agostenga comes.
+According to in 2005 DNA analysis exists between Luglienca Bianca and the Valais variety that is often confused with her Prié a Parent-offspring relationship, Confusingly, however, DNA analyzes carried out in 2013 showed that Luglienca Bianca is a presumably natural cross between Bermestia Bianca x Agostenga comes.
 However, this is based on only 20 DNA markers (see under molecular Genetics ).
-For Agostenga be in the VIVC catalog the synonyms Luglienca Bianca (with "c") and Prié indicated.
-Which variety is this Agostenga, but is not clear.
-Because according to Wine Grapes Agostenga is only a synonym for Luglienga Bianca (with "g").
-Thus, a final clarification is still pending.
+For Agostenga are in VIVC catalog the synonyms Luglienca Bianca (with "c") and Prié.
+It is not clear which variety this Agostenga is.
+Because according to Wine grapes Agostenga is only a synonym for Luglienga Bianca (with "g").
+So a final clarification is still pending.

-In any case, Luglienga Bianca is considered as a European gene pool leading variety with many offspring.
-The variety was crossbred partner of the new breeds Augusta (1), Lival and Seneca (1).
-The early ripening, vigorous vine is resistant to winter frost but prone to Botrytis, To a limited extent, it was / is also called Kelter grape used.
-In 2010, no inventory was reported (Kym Anderson ).
+Luglienga Bianca is in any case considered in the European gene pool leading variety with many offspring.
+The variety was a cross partner of the new varieties Augusta (1), Lival and Seneca (1).
+The early ripening, vigorous vine is resistant to wintry ones frost but prone to Botrytis, To a small extent, it was / is also considered Kelter grape used.
+No holdings were reported in 2010 (Kym Anderson ).